The Bay Area Country Dance Society Website

 In addition to our dance series and camps, BACDS and its performance teams have a number of special events.
 These range from formal and costume balls to sunrise dances to appearances in a neighborhood near you.

-National Dance Week / Playford Ball / May Day / Morris Season / Halloween Ball / Fall Ball / No Snow Ball / New Years' Eve English Dance / Swinging On The Gate 25th Anniversary Bash Ceilidh Workshops / Couple-Dance Party /
+English Dance Style Workshop / Playford Ball / Contra College / May Day / Teen Contra in San Jose / Morris Season / Halloween Ball / No Snow Ball / New Year's Eve Eve English Dance / New Year's Eve at the Palo Alto Contra / Swinging On The Gate / Waltzes Before Breakfast More Waltzes Before Breakfast Chocolates Before Breakfast

 Playford Ball

 BACDS's Playford Ball, started in 1980 by Brad Foster, is one of BACDS's earliest and most popular activities.
 While some communities have Playford Balls that limit themselves exclusively to dances that were published in John Playford and his descendents between 1650 and the late 1700s, ours covers dances written from 1650 to today.
-Currently located at Oakland's Greek Orthodox Cathedral of the Ascension, the Playford Ball takes place during the end of March or beginning of April (depending largely on when Greek Orthodox Easter occurs during the given year).
+Starting in 2010, the Ball has been held at the historic San Jose Women's Club building.
+The Playford Ball takes place in late March or early April.

-The Playford Ball, as well as the rehearsal dance the evening beforehand (usually at the San Mateo Masonic Temple) and additional practice dances in the east bay and peninsula, are organized by a large committee that devotes a great deal of effort to making the Ball a splendid event.
+The Playford Ball, as well as the rehearsal dance the evening beforehand (starting in 2010, held at the Hill and Valley Club in Hayward) and additional practice dances in the east bay, Peninsula, and Sierra Foothills, are organized by a large committee that devotes a great deal of effort to making the Ball a splendid event.
 As a result, Ball attendees are treated to marvelous decorations, excellent food, and exquisite music.
 Very little dance instruction is required at the Ball, in large part because the Ball program and dance directions are distributed to west coast callers the November prior to the Ball.

 May Day